zowe/docs-site/docs/user-guide/generate-certificates.md

 - `zowe.setup.certificate.keyring.owner` is the key ring owner.
 It's optional and default value is `zowe.setup.security.users.zowe`.
 If it's also not defined, the default value is ZWESVUSR.
 - `zowe.setup.certificate.keyring.name`
- Specifies the keyring name to be created on z/OS.
+ Specifies the key ring name to be created on z/OS.
 This is required if `zowe.setup.certificate.type` is `JCERACFKS`.

 The following `zowe.yaml` example generates the following artifacts: